The Pink Toe Tarantula is a unique pet spider. They make great first-time tarantulas because of their calm personality and simple care.

 In this article we will cover everything you need to know about Pinktoes.
 From buying a young ‘sling’ spider, to their care, habitat, lifespan, molting and facts, we cover it all…

 Table of Contents

 All About Pink Toe Tarantulas

-The Pink Toe Tarantula (Avicularia versicolor) is one of 900 different Tarantula species in the family Theraphosidae.
+The Pink Toe Tarantula (Avicularia versicolor) is one of over 1,000 different Tarantula species in the family Theraphosidae.